augustus-rex/augustus-rex.github.io/_drafts/the-divine-names.md

 Angående de beskrivningar bibeln ger av änglarna säger han:

 > We cannot, as mad people do, profanely visualize these heavenly
-> and godlike intelligences as actually having numeros feet an
+> and godlike intelligences as actually having numerous feet and
 > faces.
-They are not shaped to resemble the brutishenss of oxen
+They are not shaped to resemble the brutishness of oxen
 > or to display the wildness of lions.
 They do not have the
 > curved beak of the eagle or the wings and feathers of birds.
 We
 > must not have pictures of flaming wheels whirling in the skies,
 > of material thrones made ready to provide a reception for the
-> Deity, of multicolored horses, or of spear-carrying leutanats,
+> Deity, of multicolored horses, or of spear-carrying lieutanants,
 > or of any of those shapes handed on to us amid all the variety
 > of the revealing symbols of scripture. (s.
-147-148)

-Istället ska alla dessa egenskaper som tillskrivs änglarna förstås som symboler som pekar bortom dem själva.
+147-148).

+Han fortsätter med att konstatera:

 > Indeed the sheer crassness of the signs is a goad so that even
-> the materially incined cannot accept that it could be permitted
+> the materially inclined cannot accept that it could be
-> or true that the celestial and divine sight could be conveyed
+> permitted or true that the celestial and divine sight could be
-> by such shameful things. (s.
+> conveyed by such shameful things. (s.
 150).

-Hade mer nobla bilder av änglarna använts hade de enklare tagits för sanning.
-FORTSÄTT.
+Hade mer högtstående bilder av änglarna använts hade de enklare tagits för sanning.
+Genom att istället använda absurda och motsägelsefulla bilder för det gudomliga uppmanar bibelförfattarna läsaren att "get behind the material shown" (s.
+153) och lyfta sig till en högre konceptuell nivå.
+Något Dionysios själv erfarit:

-> And I myself might not have been stirred from this difficulty
+> I myself might not have been stirred from this difficulty to my
-> to my current inquiry, to an uplifting through a precise
+> current inquiry, to an uplifting through a precise explanation
-> explanation of these sacred truths, had I not been troubled by
+> of these sacred truths, had I not been troubled by the deformed
-> the deformed imagery used by scripture in regard to the angels.
+> imagery used by scripture in regard to the angels. (s.
-> (s.
 153).

-> Since the way of negations appear to be more suitable to the
-> realm of the divine and since positive affirmatios are always
-> unfitting to the hiddenness of the inexpressible, a
-> manifestation through dissimilar shapes is more correctly to be
-> applied to the invisible. (s.
-150)

-Se s.
-105,

 ## Guds namn

-Trots att våra förståelse med nödvändighet är begränsad kan vi fortfarande säga något om Gud.
-Dionysios hävdar att:

-> the things of God is revealed to each mind in proportion to its
-> capacities; and the divine goodnes is such that, out of concern
-> for our salvation, it deals out the immeasureable and infinite in
-> limited measure. (s.
-49)
+Men om Gud är, som Dionysios hävdar, bortom vår förmåga till förståelse och bortom språket, hur kan vi då veta någonting om Guds väsen?
+Hur kan vi säga någonting om Gud överhuvudtaget?

-För även om Gud är bortom vår förmåga till förståelse, bortom världen, bortom "the totality of existence", så är han fortfarande i allt.
-Allt har han skapat, och allt berättar om sin skapare.
+Gud må vara bortom världen, bortom livet och bortom varandet, men han är samtidigt inuti allt, under allt och orsaken till allt.
+Allt som finns till har han skapat, och allting berättar om sin skapare.

-> And yet, since it is the underpinning of goodness, and by
+> And yet, since it [dvs Gud] is the underpinning of goodness,
-> merely being there is the cause of everything, to praise this
+> and by merely being there is the cause of everything, to praise
-> divinely beneficient Providence you must turn to all of
+> this divinely beneficient Providence you must turn to all of
 > creation.
 It is there at the center of everything and
 > everything has it for a destiny. (s.
 54).

-Vi känner Gud
+Vi känner Gud genom:

-> from the arrangement of everything, because everything is, in a
+> the arrangement of everything, because everything is, in a
 > sense, projected out from him, and this order possesses certain
 > images and semblances of his divine paradigms.
 We therefore
 > approach that which is beyond all as far as our capacities allow
 > us and we pass by way of the denial and the transcendence of
 > all things and by way of the cause of all things.
 God is
 > therfore known in all things and as distict from all things.
 He
 > is known through knowledge and through unknowing. (s.
-108)

-Det är på grund av detta som skriftförfattarna gett Gud en sådan uppsjö med namn.
-För även om han uppträder som namnlös I BERÄTTELSE så ges han även många andra namn.

-Skriftförfattarna ger Gud många namn.
-Dels ges han namn som tyder på hans ogreppbarhet.
-Han ges namn såsom "the nameless one" och Dionysios kallar honom saker som "the Superunknowable" och "the Trascendent Goodness".
-TA TROLIGTVIS BORT.

-> And yet on the other hand they give it many names, such as "I
+108).

+Vi kan aldrig komma till full insikt om Gud eftersom han är bortom existensen och därför också bortom vår förmåga till förståelse.
+Men eftersom Gud samtidigt är existens kärna, eftersom han samtidigt som han är bortom allt också finns i allt, kan vi genom det som finns till få glimtar av Gud.
+Dessa glimtar är allt som vi med vår begränsade förmåga har möjlihet att hantera.

+> the things of God is revealed to each mind in proportion to its
+> capacities; and the divine goodnes is such that, out of concern
+> for our salvation, it deals out the immeasureable and infinite in
+> limited measure. (s.
+49)

+Enligt Dionysios är anledningen till att Gud i skriften ges så många olika namn just det faktum att Gud är existenses kärna och att allt som existerar berättar om Gud.
+Några av de namn skriftförfattarna ger Gud är:

-> am being", "life", "light", "God", the "truth."
+> "I am being", "life", "light", "God", the "truth."
 These same
 > wise writers, when praising the Cause of everything that is,
 > use names drawn from all the things caused: good, beautiful,
 > wise, beloved, God of gods, Lord of Lords, Holy of Holies,
 > eternal, existent, Cause of the ages.
 They call him source of
-> life, wisdom, mind, word, knower, possesson beforehand of all
+> life, wisdom, mind, word, knower, possessor beforehand of all
 > the treasures of knowledge, power, powerful, and King of Kings,
 > ancient of days, the unaging and unchanging, salvation,
 > righteousness and sanctification, redemption, greatest of all